kentarchie/GrocerySpending/README.md

 Rewrote the routes using monk for the Mongo interface.
 Finally got changed tags to be updated.
 ## 11 December 2015
 Add new tags working, new stores added, new items saved.
+##3 January 2016
+Using proper dates in records, search by date range working